mguerrer/Markito/README.md

 ## Contributing
 This is a Work In Progress, hence it could be nice that you can use and test, check compability on OSs other than Windows, add unit tests, etc.  Please feel free to add issues and PRs on contributions.
 For further contact please write to [marcosguerrerow@hotmail.com](mailto:marcosguerrerow@hotmail.com).
 Prior to add new issues consider the following criteria:

-1. The idea is to maintain Markito as simple as possible in terms of available methods, for complex interactions user can use the exposed <code>WebDriver driver</code> property.
+1. The idea is to maintain Markito as simple as possible in terms of available methods, for complex interactions user can use the exposed <code>WebDriver getDriver()</code> method and use webdriver/appium as usual.
 2. Most of major web browsers are now based on Chromium, so multi-browser support will not be provided on COTS basis.
-3.